mosesokemwa/aquarius/projects.md

+### 100 Projects to Improve your Skills as a Programmer

+**A list of practical projects that anyone can solve in any programming language .
+These projects are divided in multiple categories, and each category has it's own folder.
+To get started, simply fork this github repo.**

 * Numbers

         Find PI to the Nth Digit - Enter a number and have the program generate PI up to that many decimal places.
 Keep a limit to how far the program will go.